sictweb/bti425-2020/graded-work/assign5asdf.md

 ng new assignment5 --routing -st -sg
 ```

-After the generation completes, verify that it runs.
-Prepare the rest of your dev environment:
+After the app generation task completes, verify that the app runs.
+Then prepare the rest of your dev environment:
 * Probably use another terminal window (so you can run code-generation commands)
 * Probably use one or two Finder windows/tabs (for graphical navigation and Quick Look viewing)
 * Code editor
 * Browser, and browser developer tools (at a minimum, you'll probably be using the element inspector, and the JavaScript console)
-* Reference notes, including the relevant course notes (current and past), and authoritative resources (e.g. Angular documentation, etc.)
+* Reference notes, including the relevant course notes (current and past), and authoritative resources (e.g. MDN, Angular documentation, etc.)

 Include the Bootstrap CSS library in your app.